 Transparency about how decisions are made can help users adapt their behavior toward more preferable decisions in the future.
 In contrast, without transparency, users may be guessing and use a trial-and-error approach to build a mental model, which is tedious and may be unreliable.
 However, designers are often concerned about providing explanations to end users, especially counterfactual examples, as those users may exploit them to game the system.
 For example, users may temporarily put money in their account if they know that a credit approval model makes a positive decision with this change, a student may cheat on an assignment when they know how the autograder works, or a spammer might modify their messages if they know what words the spam detection model looks for.

 If models use robust, causally related features, explanations may actually encourage intended behavior.
 For example, a recidivism risk prediction model may only use features that are difficult or impossible to game, because they describe inert characteristics or past behavior.
 If people changed their behavior to get arrested less in order to receive more lenient bail decisions, this would shape behavior in an intended way.
-As another example, a model that grades students based on work performed rather than on syntactic features of an answer requires students who want to receive a good grade to actually perform the work required – thus, a student trying to game the system will do exactly what the instructor wants which is known as constructive alignment in pedagogy.
+As another example, a model that grades students based on work performed rather than on syntactic features of an answer requires students who want to receive a good grade to actually perform the work required—thus, a student trying to game the system will do exactly what the instructor wants which is known as constructive alignment in pedagogy.

 Models become prone to gaming if they use weak proxy features, which many models do.
 Many machine-learned models pick up on weak correlations and may be influenced by subtle changes, as work on adversarial examples illustrate (see chapter Security and Privacy).
 For example, we may not have robust features to detect spam messages and just rely on word occurrences, which is easy to circumvent when details of the model are known.
-Similarly, we likely do not want to provide explanations of how to circumvent a face recognition model used as an authentication mechanism or safeguards of a large language model, as those to not rely on meaningful features either.
+Similarly, we likely do not want to provide explanations of how to circumvent a face recognition model used as an authentication mechanism or safeguards of a large language model, as those do not rely on meaningful features either.

 Protecting models by not revealing internals and not providing explanations is akin to security by obscurity.
 It may provide some level of security, but users may still learn a lot about the model by just querying it for predictions, as many explainability techniques do.
 Increasing the cost of each prediction may make attacks and gaming harder, but not impossible.
 Protections through using more reliable features that are not just correlated but causally linked to the outcome is usually a better strategy, but of course this is not always possible.